Cheapest Car Insurance in Arizona for 2026

 Cheapest Car Insurance for High Risk Drivers in Arizona

-For drivers with a DUI in Arizona, State Farm is cheapest at $122 a month.
-For speeding tickets and texting while driving violations, Auto-Owners leads at $108 for both.
-Travelers is not the cheapest carrier after a DUI or speeding violation, so quote the right carrier based on what's on your record.
-Arizona requires an SR-22 filing after a DUI, maintained for three years from the reinstatement date.
-All five carriers in the table file SR-22 forms directly, so you don't need to manage the paperwork separately.
+State Farm is cheapest after a DUI at $122 a month.
+Auto-Owners is cheapest after a speeding ticket or texting while driving violation at $108 for both.
+Arizona requires an SR-22 filing after a DUI for three years from the reinstatement date.
+All five companies in the table file SR-22 forms directly.

 Speeding Ticket